hjrdave/get-treble-gsm/src/posts/docs/manage-state.md

 updateStore('updatePokemon', 'Pikachu', dispatch);
 ```

-When the `updateStore` function is called with the appropriate parameters it will update the `Store`.
+When the `updateStore` function is called with the appropriate parameters it will update the Store.

-And tada your app now has global state management and it is easily managed.
+And tada your app now has global state management and is easily managed.
 Happy Coding!